 - 16 ounce jackfruit in water Drained well and shredded (See Note)

 - ¼ cup cornmeal + 6 tablespoons of water stir until smooth

 - Heat the 2 tablespoon olive oil in a large stock pot on medium-high heat.
 When the oil is hot, add the onions and celery and cook until they begin to soften.
 Approximately 5 minutes.

 - Add the jackfruit, bell and jalapeno peppers and cook for approximately 5 minutes, or until softened.
 Stir occasionally.

 - Add the garlic and cook for 2 minutes.
-Add the beans, the 3tbsp cumin, 1 tsp ground oregano, 1 tsp grounds sage, 1 tsp ground parsley, and 1/4 tsp white pepper, and stir.
+Add the beans, the 3tbsp cumin, 1 teaspoon ground oregano, 1 teaspoon grounds sage, 1 teaspoon ground parsley, and ¼ teaspoon white pepper, and stir.
 Cook for 2 minutes so the spices release their oil.
 This creates the best flavor.